Hotel Narragansett 2002

 Plans filed with the New York City Dept. of Buildings in 1902 described the Narragansett as a 12-story brick and stone hotel, 53.2 x 90 feet.
 The owner was James Byrnes, 350 W. 56th St., and the architect was George Hill, 100 Broadway.
 Similar plans filed in 1900 described the Bonta as 7-story bachelor apartments, 146 x 83.3 feet.
 The owner was A. E. and M. A. Bingham, 4 E. 116th St., and architects were Neville & Bagge, 217 W. 125th St. (Office for Metropolitan History, "Manhattan NB Database 1900-1986," (14 March 2010), http://www.MetroHistory.com).

 As of May 2009 Emporis.com listed 32 New York City buildings designed by Neville & Bagge, dating from 1902 to 1921.
-Many are apartment buildings on West End Avenue.
+Many were apartment buildings on West End Avenue.
 The West End Preservation Society listed 13 Neville & Bagge buildings on West End Avenue.
 Another Neville & Bagge design was the Cornwall Apartments located at 255 W. 90th St. on the northwest corner of Broadway.

 This advertisement for the Bonta-Narragansett ran in the New York Tribune, 31 Dec.
 1910.